1924 Baseball Season Recap

 • Washington wins its first American League flag.

-• The Senators win one of the most exciting World Series in history in seven games.
+• The Senators win the 1924 World Series, one of the most exciting in history, in seven games.

-• Washington wins game seven of Series on a bad-hop single by Earl McNeely in the 12th inning.
+• Washington wins game seven of the 1924 World Series on a bad-hop single by Earl McNeely in the 12th inning.

 • Walter Johnson loses his two Series starts but wins game seven in relief.